RGB-Tools/RGB-Documentation/csv-w-btc.md

 1. How the tagged value which is committed according to either `opret` or `tapret` schemes is constructed
 2. How it is possible to store in a single commitment the state changes associated to more than one contract

-In practice the previous points are address through an **ordered merkelization** of the multiple contracts / state transitions associated to the UTXO which are being spent by the **witness closing transaction** in which such multiple transitions of eventualy commited by mean of DBCs.
+In practice the previous points are address through an **ordered merkelization** of the multiple contracts / state transitions associated to the UTXO which are being spent by the **witness closing transaction** in which such multiple transitions of eventually committed by mean of DBCs.

 ![image](https://github.com/parsevalbtc/RGB-Documentation/assets/74722637/db6c410c-9ce1-4575-b0b4-e7c09f38d502)